Gordon Towers: Lieutenant governor of Alberta

-On the advice of Prime Minister Brian Mulroney Towers was appointed lieutenant governor of Alberta by Governor General Ray Hnatyshyn on March 11, 1991.
+On the advice of Prime Minister Brian Mulroney, Towers was appointed lieutenant governor of Alberta by Governor General Ray Hnatyshyn on March 11, 1991.
 Towers served in this post from March 11, 1991, to April 17, 1996, when his successor Bud Olson was sworn in as the 14th lieutenant governor.

 In 1993, Towers broke with tradition and refused the advice of Economic Development Minister Ken Kowalski and did not approve an order in council for a $1.5 million grant program.
 The program would have granted a substantial government loan for the restructuring of a motor hotel, and Towers exercised his right to withhold approval based on insufficient documentation.
 Towers insisted the lieutenant governor "is not just a rubber stamp".
 Towers eventually approved the order in council on March 1, once a full explanation had been provided.

 In another unusual move, Towers opened the Fourth Sitting of the 22nd Alberta Legislature with a "90-minute state-of-affairs address" rather than the traditional speech from the throne.
-Towers' reasoning for the change was that the session would last only a couple weeks until the 1993 Alberta general election was called.
+Towers' reasoning for the change was that the session would last only a couple of weeks until the 1993 Alberta general election was called.